Donating a property – how does it work and what to prepare for?

 Summary

 The donation of a property is a legal transaction that must be carefully drafted in the correct form to avoid problems when registering it with the Land Registry.
 When transferring property for no consideration, whether it is a house, apartment or a gratuitous transfer of land, it is necessary to verify the signatures on the donation contract and file a petition for entry into the Land Registry with a fee of CZK 2,000.
 The donation of a co-ownership share requires a precise definition of the part to be transferred, just like the gratuitous transfer of a cooperative apartment, where a membership share in a housing cooperative is transferred.
-Tax obligations depend on the relationship between the donor and the donee – close relatives are exempt from tax.
-Gifting property to a companion is possible, but the tax advantage only applies if there is a proven cohabitation.
+The tax liability depends on whether the donee falls within the statutorily defined circle of persons for whom the gratuitous income is exempt from tax.
+Gifting property to a companion is possible, but the tax advantage only applies if there is proven cohabitation.
 To protect the donor, an easement can be added to the contract to ensure lifetime use of the property.
 The gift can be revoked under certain conditions, for example, because of the donor’s ingratitude or distress.

 Share article